 School Monitor: All School Monitors must be registered with New York State as security officers.
 As a Security Guard (also referred to as a School Monitor), each guard must complete an eight hour and a sixteen hour security officer's course.
-In addition, the Security Guards have received further training in observing behaviors, assessing situations to prevent, identify and respond to any given situation.
+In addition, the

+Security Guards have received further training in observing behaviors, assessing situations to prevent, identify and respond to any given situation.

-Community Resource Officer (CRO): A Community resource officer is a certified law enforcement officer who is assigned full time to a school.
-The CROs promote a better understanding of our laws, why they were enacted and their benefits.
+School Safety Deputy (SSD): A School Safety Deputy is a certified law enforcement officer who is assigned full time to a school.
+The SSDs promote a better understanding of our laws, why they were enacted and their benefits.
 They provide a visible and positive image for law enforcement.
-They educate students by visiting classrooms and making presentation on school safety.
 They work with school administrators to investigate criminal violations, which involve students as suspects or victims, and they assist students with law related concerns.